Supporting and defending the interests of Swiss citizens living abroad before the Swiss authorities and public.

-In 2016, of the 605,450 Swiss nationals abroad eligible to vote, 158,419 – or 26.2% – were enrolled on a Swiss electoral register, an increase of around 1.5% compared to the previous year.
+Over 207,000 Swiss citizens abroad are registered to vote to actively participate in referendums and elections in Switzerland.
 It is equivalent of the electorate of a canton such as Ticino, Valais or Thurgau – a very sizeable electorate and one that continues to grow.
 It is therefore a vital task to protect the interests of these citizens abroad.

-For its part, the OSA actively promotes the political rights of Swiss people living abroad and encourages them to enroll on the electoral register. in 2017, 20,488 Swiss in Australia are entitled to vote, of which 3,547 (17.3%) are enrolled.
-In New Zealand, 5,590 are entitled to vote, of which 1,144 (20.4%) are on the electoral register.
+For its part, the OSA actively promotes the political rights of Swiss people living abroad and encourages them to enrol on the electoral register.
+Around 20,600 Swiss in Australia are entitled to vote, of which around 3,600 are enrolled.
+In New Zealand, around 5,700 are entitled to vote, of which 1,200 are on the electoral register.
 Both figures rank below the world average.

 The OSA is also active in the promotion of e-voting – a highly important instrument for Swiss citizens scattered around all four corners of the world.